tdv/redis-cpp/README.md

 make
 make install
 ```
-You can try using CMAKE_INSTALL_PREFIX to select the installation directory
+You can use CMAKE_INSTALL_PREFIX to select the particular installation directory
-Moreover, you can use cmake options to configure like header only or pure core.
+Moreover, you can use cmake options to configure library like header only or pure core library.
 Instead of cmake options, you can define REDISCPP_HEADER_ONLY and use the library like header only library without any cmake file.

 **NOTE**